 Athletics-CAS confirms Salazar appeal against four-year ban

-Nov 11 (Reuters) - American Alberto Salazar, who has coached some of the world's top distance runners, has appealed against his four-year ban for doping violations, the Court of Arbitration for Sport (CAS) said Monday.
+LAUSANNE, Switzerland, Nov 11 (Reuters) - American Alberto Salazar, who has coached some of the world's top distance runners, has appealed against his four-year ban for doping violations, the Court of Arbitration for Sport (CAS) said on Monday.

 Salazar was given a four-year ban by the U.S. Anti-Doping Agency (USADA) on Sept.
 30 for "orchestrating and facilitating prohibited doping conduct" as head coach of the Nike Oregon Project (NOP), a camp designed primarily to develop U.S. endurance athletes.